judicator/SimpleRepaint/README.md

 Mod for Kerbal Space Program, implementing simple parts repainting.

 ## How do I repaint parts?

 Open PAW menu by right-clicking on part (in VAB/Hangar or in flight), and choose desired color variant ("Part simple repaint").
 See screenshot below.
 ![SimpleRepaint interface](https://i.imgur.com/iOAWoFB.png)

 ## How does it work?

 Each part in the game has one or more 3D-models with materials, shaders and textures tied to them.
 There is "basic" stock shader (`KSP/Bumped Specular`) that majority of parts use.
 SimpleRepaint alters `color` modifier for materials with this shader, changing overall part color as a result.

-Such approach has some advantages:
+This approach has some advantages:
 1. SimpleRepaint is universal.
 The majority of parts and mods are supported "out of the box" with no additional configs needed.
 2. Mod contains no textures at all and has low memory footprint.
 It does, however, generate tons of MM-patches.
 3. Possible colors variants list could be relatively easily edited and supplemented.